max/saisho/README.md

 the matrix fly by.
 If everything went well you're all set up.

-Next, download the source of this project either using the Download button to the right of this text or with Git:
+Next, download the source of this project either using the Download button to the right or with Git:

 ```shell
 git clone git@github.com:max/saisho.git ~/Documents/saisho